aescarias/pdfnaut/CONTRIBUTING.md

 - The actual behavior you see when running the MRE.
 - The version of ``pdfnaut`` being used.

+## Creating Pull Requests

+Contributions to pdfnaut are welcome.
+Before creating a pull request, you should check if an issue exists for your feature and if someone is already assigned to it.

+Please make an issue before creating your PR if you want to make a change that may require additional discussion.
+You can skip making an issue if your change is a documentation change such as fixing a typo.

+Please see [Versioning](#versioning) and [Deprecation Policy](#deprecation-policy) if you are adding or removing features.

 ## Contributing to Source Code

 ### Style Guide